MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ## Method <a name="method"></a>
 The SID dataset is too large to use for the many different experiments we wanted to run during our limited timeframe.
 Therefore, we picked a subset of 10 long train images and 10 long test images, with their respective short images.
 Half of the train and test set are images taken inside, and half of the train and test set are images taken outside.
 These images were only selected from the Sony dataset, since the Bayer pattern on this camera is more generally used than that of the Fuji camera.

 To keep the experiments fair, we used the same train and test set for all experiments, except for the new data experiments.
-For the new data experiments, we created new datasets which also consisted of 10 long train images and 10 long test images, and their respective short images.
-For each new dataset, half of the images was taken inside and half of the images was taken outside.
+For the new data experiments, we created new datasets which generally also consist of 10 long train images and 10 long test images, and their respective short images.
+One of the devices, The Samsung Galaxy S22, only has 10 training images, however.
+For each new dataset, half of the images were taken inside and half of the images were taken outside.
 Each dataset was created using a different camera sensor, depending on the device used.

 For the training and testing, special attention needs to be paid to the bit depth of the images of each device.
 The data has to be adjusted for differing bit depths, otherwise the results will come out wildly different.
 This is an example of an image with bit depth 14, while the code specified a bit depth of 10: